The role of aluminum in regulating the retention of cations and dissolved organic carbon in organic forest soil horizons

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Geary, Robert Joseph, "The role of aluminum in regulating the retention of cations and dissolved organic carbon in organic forest soil horizons" (2003).
 Civil and Environmental Engineering - Dissertations.
-Paper 20.
+20.